Home

 - Triple Meter3 beats to measure: 12 3 12 3 12 3

-- Quadruple Meter - 4 beats to measure: 12 3 4 12 3 4 or weaker second accent
+- Quadruple Meter - 4 beats to measure: 12 3 4 12 3 4

 - Syncopation Accent on unusual beats.
 (See p 124-145)

 c.
-TEMPO - Speed. = 60 means 60 quarter notes per minute.
+TEMPOSpeed. = 60 means 60 quarter notes per minute.
 See chart p125 allegro etc.

-The first two measures of Mozart's Sonata K. 331, which indicates the tempo as "Andante grazioso" and a modern editor's metronome marking: " = 120".
+The first two measures of Mozart's Sonata K. 331 indicates that the tempo is Andante grazioso.
+The modern metronome marking is " = 120".

 Mozart's music can sound like ragtime because Scott Joplin was inspired by his music.
 Listen: